codecov/gazebo/README.md

 To override enviornment variables when working locally create a `.env.local` file, this file is ignored by git be default which will prevent accidental commits.

-Currently there's 3 variables you may want to change when working locally:
+Currently there's two variables you may want to change when working locally:

 - PROXY_TO (Change where Gazebo api services are pointing to)
 - REACT_APP_MSW_BROWSER (boolean to enable mocking api requests in browser, see [How to mock HTTP responses in the browser](#How-to-mock-HTTP-responses-in-the-browser))